wazaberry/phoneview-sync/README.md

-# Welcome to your PhoneSync project
+# Welcome to PhoneSync project

 ## Project info
 This is used as a test application to experiment with integrating CRM applications with IVR solutions.